 Even if it’s nothing, you’ll feel better after chatting with a veterinarian.
 Our vets can give you quality peace of mind.
 Knowing that you’ve spoken with a trained professional can keep your thoughts from racing around and leaving you pacing more than a cat on a fence.

 Let KONG Club be your trusty sidekick when it comes to supporting the health and wellness of your pet.
-You’ll love having the support, and your dog will love their monthly round of new toys and treats.
+You’ll love having the support, and your dog will love your love.
 A win-win for everyone!